-a) Range Good

-Unknown b) Population c) Habitat of the species
+a) Rangeb) Populationc) Habitat of the speciesUnknown

 These results are based on the current conservation status for each parameter combined with the future trend for each parameter.
 The future trend is an estimate of how the parameter is likely to progress into the future, using the current trend as a baseline and considering the balance between threats and measures to assess how these are likely to affect that trend over the next two reporting cycles (12 years).
-For sperm whale, the future trend of Range is assessed as Overall Stable.
+For long-finned pilot whale, the future trend of Range is assessed as Overall Stable.
 As the current conservation status for Range is Favourable for this species, the future prospects are considered Good.
-The future trend and consequently the future prospects for the Population and Habitat parameters are assessed as Unknown; this is due to there being insufficient data to establish current trends for these parameters.
+The future trend and consequently the future prospects for the Population and Habitat parameters are assessed as Unknown; this is due to there being insufficient data to establish current trends for these parameters